HaakonSvane/Icarus/src/alphavantage/README.md

 [![TechnicalIndicators-100%](https://img.shields.io/badge/TechnicalIndicators-100%25-brightgreen)]()
 ### What is it?
 The package is a lightweight python wrapper for the Alpha Vantage API.
 Alpha Vantage provides a range of financial data over 20 years.
-There are multiple categories of data available.
+There are multiple classes of data available.
 The descriptions of these are fetched from their website:

 * __TimeSeries__: "This suite of APIs provide global equity data in 4 different temporal resolutions: